83°

 Source: WBRZ

-BATON ROUGE — The Mayor's Office of Homeland Security and Emergency Preparedness on Monday advised residents to prepare for heavy rain, winds, and flooding ahead of Francine's landfall Wednesday
+BATON ROUGE — The Mayor's Office of Homeland Security and Emergency Preparedness on Monday advised residents to prepare for heavy rain, winds and flooding ahead of Francine's landfall this week.
+Later in the day, Gov. Jeff Landry gave the same advice to residents statewide.

-"It's crucial we all take this storm seriously," Mayor-President Sharon Weston Broome said, adding that residents should begin preparing for the storm immediately.
+"It's crucial we all take this storm seriously," East Baton Rouge Parish Mayor-President Sharon Weston Broome said, adding that residents should begin preparing for the storm immediately.

 The city-parish is also taking precautions to ensure public safety during the storm, including clearing storm drains to facilitate stormwater drainage and replenishing the parish's supply of sandbags.
 Broome added that sandbags will be available at eight BREC facilities and all residents need to bring for the bags are their own shovels.